 The Clarion Call, A Look Back and a Path Forward provides a federal policy “report card” of actions (and lack of actions) since the Council issued a clear and concise agenda to policymakers last year, which included a road map to grow the American economy and included core principles and recommendations critical for the United States’ long term economic growth and job creation

 Trends in technology-based Economic Development: Local, State, and Federal Action

-Category: Current State of MFG, Federal/Industry Collaboration, Education & Workforce, Regulatory & Policy Recommendations
+Categories: Current State of Manufacturing, Federal and Industry Collaboration, Education and Workforce, Regulatory and Policy Recommendations

 Investing in activities that support the creation and expansion of high-growth companies and jobs is at the forefront of technology-based economic development (TBED).
 TBED fosters a climate where new and existing companies that develop technology and continuously innovate will thrive.
 Understanding the trends that are affecting and influencing TBED can help guide investment priorities for practitioners and policymakers across the nation.
 This report includes a compilation of examples in thematic areas from across the country.